hashstation/hashstation/docs/jobs/creating/attacks.md

 ### Markov chains

 For generating passwords, the brute-force attack does not employ the traditional lexicographical order of characters by default (meaning __b__ will be after __a__, etc.), but uses Markov chains instead.
 The order of generating password candidates is defined by a probability matrix or matrices in a Markov statistics file (with __.hcstat2__ extension).
-For each brute-force attack, Fitcrack allows you to select the file with Markov statistics that will be used __(6)__.
+For each brute-force attack, Hashstation allows you to select the file with Markov statistics that will be used __(6)__.

 You can select a mode or disable the use of markov chains to use lexicographical order, if you want.
 You can also define a threshold __(7)__, which will limit the keyspace of each character set to the number you choose.